-Football team of undocumented migrants leads the way in design project
+Football team of undocumented migrants leads the way

 While speakers and attendants are flying in tomorrow for What Design Can Do, another international gathering of a different kind will take place in Amsterdam as well.
 Wednesday afternoon football international and technical trainer at Ajax Amsterdam Brian Roy will train the We Are Here football team formed by asylum seekers whose applications have been rejected.
 We Are Here FC is part of a more extensive project by designer / artist Annette Kouwenhoven.